potpiejimmy/dncash-io/README.md

 dncash-io uses Winston for logging.
 The main server log file is server.log.
 Check ./util/logging.ts to see how the logging is configured.

+### DevOps / Deploy AWS

+To deploy to AWS Elastic Beanstalk, install the AWS EB CLI.
+Then run

+    npm run deploy

 ### User Interface / Portal App

 The frontend for dncash-io can be found in the dnash-io-ui repository.
 The frontend (an Angular web app) can be statically deployed on any web server and communicates with dncash-io only through a specific frontend REST interface.
 Therefore, along with the other mentioned public APIs for Token, Cash and Clearing, dncash-io has an internal Admin API defined in ./routes/admin.v1.ts (not part of the public API docs).